mathomas/springviz/README.md

 Simple XSLT/Ant project for building dot-based dependency graphs for Spring config files.
 Requires dot to be installed on your system.

+/Right off the top, let me just say that this is pretty old code.
+I haven't bothered keeping it up-to-date, but thought I'd put it out on GitHub so others could work on it if they care to./

 To run the example, just type the following at the command-line:

     ant -Dconfig.file=dataAccessContext-jta.xml